Orcas Learn to Hunt in Family Groups

 This type of hostile behavior is an old habit for orcas; they use these methods reliably when hunting other whale species.
 First, they bite the fins, tail, and jaw of the whale to slow down their prey.
 Then, they push its head underwater in order to suffocate it.
 Some orcas also swim below to prevent the whale from diving.

-In the journal Marine Mammal Science, a recent article described orca attacks on two other blue whales by the same pack of orcas.
-In 2019 and 2021, two younger blue whales, one calf and one juvenile were killed by the orcas.
+, a recent article described orca attacks on two other blue whales by the same pack of orcas.
+In 2019 and 2021, two younger blue whales, one calf and one juvenile, were killed by the orcas.
 These incidents happened in Bremer Bay, Western Australia, a typical migration route for blue whales and an area where large groups of orcas often hunt.

 Since these two species have coexisted in the oceans for thousands of years, researchers theorize that orcas have used that time to perfect their hunting methods for these large aquatic mammals.